UNLV-Libraries/ArchivesSpace-authority-project/unlv_ead_exporter/README.md

 # UNLV EAD Exporter

 Custom UNLV EAD exporter for resource EAD exports.
+Changes to the EAD affect the ArchivesSpace Print to PDF function.

 ## Installing it